isc-konstanz/lories/doc/contributing/code.md

 ### Building the documentation

-Building the documentation locally is useful for testing out changes to the documentation's source code without having to repeatedly update a pull request and have Read the Docs build it for you.
+Building the documentation locally is useful for testing out changes to the documentation's source code without having to repeatedly update a pull request and have Read the Docs (RTD) build it for you.
+For the RTD to be built correctly, a [Graphviz](https://www.graphviz.org/) needs to be accessible in the system path first.
-Building the docs locally requires installing loris as an editable library, including the ``doc`` dependencies specified in the.
+Next, to build the docs locally requires installing loris as an editable library, including the ``doc`` dependencies specified in the project's setup configurations.
 An easy way to do this is with:

     pip install loris[doc]    # on Mac:  pip install "loris[doc]"